 “We looked at other foundations, but I could feel my mother’s heart at the Jewish Community Foundation.
 She was a strong member of the Jewish community in Hartford.
 Working with the Jewish Community Foundation on my mother’s fund was an easy process.” — Andy White

-Benefits of a Donor Advised Fund
+Example of a Donor Advised Fund Grant in Action

 Values in Action – Fundholders’ Impact